 This is an inequitable situation.
 And if the company has lots of high-mileage drivers, it might even be an unaffordable situation.
 (Especially if they are manually reporting their mileage, allowing extra miles to be buffered in.)

 Mileage reimbursement problems and solutions in 2020

 One other strike against mileage reimbursements is the uncertainty around vehicle travel in 2020.
-Because of COVID-19, different parts of the country experience greater or lesser travel restrictions at different times.
-This creates periods in which employees are working remotely and not accruing business mileage.
-Or they are only traveling within a certain smaller radius or making some trips but not others.
+Because of COVID-19, different organizations are following different protocols related to employee travel.
+Some employees are working remotely and not accruing business mileage.
+Others are only traveling within a certain smaller radius or making some trips but not others.

 This puts lots of people in the low-mileage category, which means that a standard mileage reimbursement will not sufficiently cover the business portion of their vehicle ownership costs.
 A different approach is even more important now than ever – one that addresses both ownership and operation costs, that accurately reimburses different employees at different rates based on their location, and that eliminates inequitable discrepancies between reimbursements.